Background:

 E. Vero cell line containing DENV-1 Renilla luciferase-Neomycin gene-replicon

-- Rapid screening of large compound libraries for potential inhibitors of WNV and other flaviviruses.
+• Rapid primary screening of large compound libraries for potential inhibitors of WNV and other flaviviruses.

-- Multiple viral protein targets can be analyzed simultaneously through large compound libraries.
+• As a primary screening assay, to analyze multiple viral protein targets simultaneously through large compound libraries.

-- This assay is directly derived from the human pathogenic WNV and the compounds identified from such an assay may have direct relevance to human disease.
+• cDNA clones from human pathogenic RNA of West Nile viruses, therefore compounds identified from such an assay may have direct relevance to human disease.

-- A panel of secondary assays has been developed for analysis of potential mode of action of potential inhibitors.
+• Our panel of assays have been developed for analysis of potential mode of action of potential inhibitors.

 Pei-Yong Shi, PhD